akeneo/pim-api-docs/content/apps/using-oauth2.md

 ```

 ::: info
-You can consult the list of [availables scopes](https://help.akeneo.com).
+You can consult the list of [available scopes](https://help.akeneo.com).
 ::::

 ::: warning